 You are required to obey the state's hunter orange laws, unless your hunt is among the exceptions.
-For example, archery and muzzleloader hunters are not required to wear hunter orange unless the other hunts occurring in the area are for general-season any legal weapon buck deer or bull elk.
-For details, see page 43.
+For example, archery and muzzle-loader hunters are not required to wear hunter orange unless the other hunts occurring in the area are for general-season any legal weapon buck deer or bull elk.
+For details, see page 45.

-New this year: Hunter orange is not required during the general-season any bull archery hunt that overlaps with the general-season any bull youth hunt.
+Hunter orange is not required during the general-season any bull archery hunt that overlaps with the draw-only youth any bull/hunter's choice elk hunt.
 Youth are still required to wear hunter orange during their hunt.